-During the period April to July 2015, the Corporation entered into agreements with Fisgard Capital II Corporation (FCIIC) to assign 16 mortgages to FCIIC.
+During the period April to July 2015, the Corporation entered into agreements with Fisgard Capital II Corporation (FCIIC) to assign sixteen mortgages to FCIIC.
 Under the agreements, FCIIC assumed full benefits of all powers and all covenants and provisos under the Loan and in the Security in the name of the Corporation.
 In August 2015, FCC ceased to enter into new agreements with FCIIC for the assignment of mortgages.
-As of December 31, 2015, 13 of aforementioned mortgages are still outstanding with a total balance of \$886,142.
-The outstanding balances are recorded in the FCIIC book and are not included in the outstanding mortgage receivables of the Corporation at year end.
+As of December 31, 2016, four of aforementioned mortgages are still outstanding with a total balance of \$294,674.

-11. FINANCIAL INSTRUMENTS:
+14. FINANCIAL INSTRUMENTS: